lbryio/lbry.com/content/faq/tipping.md

 ![](https://thumbs.spee.ch/view/1/e8fa1df401147c2e.jpg)

-A _tip_ sends credits to a publisher permanently, while also boosting the trust and performance of the content (while active).
+A _tip_ sends Credits to a publisher permanently, while also boosting the trust and performance of the content (while active).
 Recipient can keep it staked or unlock (move to wallet balance).

 A _support_ boosts trust and performance, but _does not_ give anything to the publisher permanently - therefore we call it a revokable support.
 The supporter can keep these staked as long as they like or [revoke them anytime via the wallet page](#revoke).

-In both cases, the amount of credits is stored as associated with (staked against) either the piece of content or the publisher channel.
+In both cases, the amount of Credits is stored as associated with (staked against) either the piece of content or the publisher channel.
 Either way, the amount staked:

 - Help content perform better in search results.
 - Helps content appear higher in the list of [top and trending](https://lbry.com/faq/trending) publishes.